eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/docs/authentication-methods.md

     - Resistant to phishing (due to origin binding)
     - Protected against replay attacks
     - Generates separate keys per service (no credential reuse)

+- ### WebAuthn (Web Authentication API)
+WebAuthn is a browser API standardized by W3C and represents the web component of FIDO2.
+It manages the cryptographic authentication process between the browser and the server.